benblack769/benblack769.github.io/coding_posts/1996-10-16-intuition_structure.md

 Unfortunately, it is very hard to learn how to apply all these different, contradicting ideas to code.
 Throw in the messiness of real code, the time pressure people usually code under, the unknowns and constant changes of software engineering, and all the things I didn't mention in the above list, and it is no wonder that many people can code for years and never learn how to write good code.

 #### My answer

+Eventually I found a solution.
+It is not exactly an original solution, although I approached it with somewhat more energy than most, due to my rather painful way of arriving at it.

+The solution is complex, but the concept is simple: **don't make yourself think too hard**.

 You shouldn't have to think to figure out what your code is doing.
 It should be obvious (except in very rare cases where you are actually dealing with a complicated algorithm).
 Variable names are a key part of this.